 Why you might not want to use a varnish?

+Most finishes contain toxic carcinogenic ingredients that can be harmful to your health and the environment.
+The varnish may protect the actual material underneath but this is not to say that the varnish itself cannot get damaged.
 In many cases scratches on top of the finished varnish show even more due to the colour difference being shown and this is usually enough to make the furniture look ruined.
 It’s important to realise that varnish or any finish is only a temporary measure and will not last forever.
 Not only that, wood that is untreated and left in its natural state can actually look nice and rustic.

 Natural wood finishes